tschutter/homefiles/README.rst

 XUbuntu / xfce
 ~~~~~~~~~~~~~~

 #.
-Settings Manager -> Window Manager -> Keyboard
+Settings Manager -> Other -> Keyboard Input Methods

-   * In the "Window operations menu" row, double click on "<Alt>space" and then click on the "Clear" button.
+   * In the "Next input method" row, click on the "..." button and select "Delete".

-     Alt-space is reserved for just-one-space in Emacs.
+     Alt-space is reserved for set-mark-command in Emacs.

+   * Uncheck "Show icon on system tray".
+Why show an icon that only lets you select English?

 Linux Mint
 ~~~~~~~~~~